Experimental superposition of time directions: Experiment

 A projective measurement on the control (path) qubit in the computational basis then reveals whether $(U,V)$ belong to $\mathcal{M}_+$ or $\mathcal{M}_-$.

 The partially common-path structure of the interferometer has two distinct advantages: (1) photons in the two different propagation directions of the interferometer hit exactly the same spots on the waveplates and the physical symmetries of the gadget therefore ensures the faithful implementation of the time flip independently of any imperfections in the waveplates, (2) the paths traversed in both directions do not contribute any phase noise to the interferometer, thereby simplifying the phase stabilization.
 More specifically, only the paths connecting the two beam-splitters with the fiber circulators, as well as the fibers directly between the circulators, add phase noise to the interferometer.
 These fiber components, as well as the bulk beam-splitter at the interferometer input, are housed in a thermally and acoustically insulated box.
 The passive stabilization of these elements is sufficient to bring the phase drift down to a value of approximately \SI{10}{\milli\radian\per\minute}.
-The use of a bulk-beamsplitter at the input was chosen in order to balance the losses induced by the fiber circulators through the free-space to fiber coupling, and to give control over the interferometer phase through a piezo-electric actuator, while the fiber beam-splitter at the output ensures perfect spatial mode overlap for high interferometric visibility.
+The use of a bulk-beamsplitter at the input was chosen in order to balance the losses induced by the fiber circulators through the free-space to fiber coupling, and to give control over the interferometer phase , through a piezo-electric actuator.
+This piezo was used to reset the phase of the interferometer prior to beginning the measurements, and was not employed for active feedback.
+The fiber beam-splitter at the output ensures perfect spatial mode overlap for high interferometric visibility.